Mrpatekful/pycin/README.md

 ## Description

 This framework provides a Python interface for the CinemaCity data API.
-To fetch location or date data of the screenings, call `search_events(cinemas, dates)` with the required cinemas and dates.
+Fetching events at specific venue(s) or date(s) is done by calling `search_events(cinemas, dates)`.
+Both parameters must be an iterable, that contains the requested cinema and date objects.
 The possible cinemas are wrapped into a `Cinema` namedtuple object, and are available as constants in the package (e.g. `ALLE` or `DUNA_PLAZA`).
-The dates have to be provided as datetime objects.
-By executing the `search_events` query, the returned object is a `Query`, that holds the available events.
-These events are stored as an iterable inside the `Query` object.
-To search for an event with a specific attribute (e.g. an event with a particular movie) the `filter()` method should be used.
+The dates have to be provided as Python [datetime](https://docs.python.org/3/library/datetime.html).
+By executing the `search_events` function, the returned object is a `Query`, that holds the available events.
+To search for an event with a specific attribute (e.g. an event with a particular movie) the `Query.filter()` method should be used.
 This method has an optional parameter, which is a function, that serves as a predicate to filter the events.
 Note that the return value of this function is another `Query` object, thus the method can be chained.
 To retrieve a specific field from the event, use the `select()` method, which also accepts a function as a parameter and maps this function to the contained iterator.
 The returned list is the output of this method for each event element.

 ### Entities

-`Cinema` is the representation of a Cinema City location like *Cinema City Alle*.
+`Cinema` is the representation of a Cinema City venue like *Cinema City Alle*.
 This entity has an `id` and `name` fields.
 `Movie` refers to a movie which can be screened at multiple cinemas on multiple events.
 It has a unique `id` field, a `name` that is the movie title.
-The `attributes` field contains movie specific information like dubbing or 3D. `length` field stores the movie's length in minutes.
+The `attributes` field contains movie specific information like dubbing or 3D in a tuple. `length` field stores the movie's length in minutes.
 `Event` also has a unique `id` field and several supplementary fields like `booking_link` and `sold_out`.
 The `date` field is a Python `datetime` object, which stores the begining time of the movie screening.
-The `movie` and `cinema` fields hold the location of the movie screening as a `Cinema` type object and the screened movie as a `Movie` type object.
+The `movie` and `cinema` fields hold the venue of the movie screening as a `Cinema` type object and the screened movie as a `Movie` type object.
+The `attributes` field contains movie and event specific informations in a tuple.

 ## Example usage